-Being frustrated, he slaughtered the chicken and coated it with mud after removing internal organs.
-Then, the beggar piled up some dried leaves and set fire to roast the chicken.
-Until the clay dried, the chicken was also ready to eat.
-The beggar crashed the mud shell and removed the chicken feather.
-He was overjoyed when he smelt the aroma of the chicken and devoured the chicken in lightening speed.
-And the locals have kept the recipe ever since.
+In frustration, he slaughtered the chicken, removed its internal organs, and coated it with mud.
+He then piled up some dried leaves and set them on fire to roast the chicken.
+By the time the clay had dried, the chicken was cooked and ready to eat.
+The beggar broke open the mud shell, plucked the chicken’s feathers, and was overjoyed when he caught a delightful aroma.
+He devoured the chicken with lightning speed, and the locals have cherished this recipe ever since.

 Sugar-coated haws (糖葫芦, Tanghulu)

 Tanghulu, also known as Bingtanghulu (冰糖葫芦), is a classic Chinese treat crafted from candied fruit.
 It features a crunchy sugar coating obtained by dipping the fruit skewer in sugar syrup.
 While traditional Tanghulu uses Chinese hawthorn fruit, modern versions include strawberries, pineapples, kiwifruit, and bananas.

 A high-end hotel, Le Meridien Shanghai Hongqiao, Minghang, is conveniently situated within walking distance from Metro Line 9.